mpreus/workshop_my_gallery/README.md

 # workshop_my_gallery
-Simple gallery of my photos made for mindful people It's a single page internet site with several photos taken and developed by the author.
+Simple gallery of my photos made for mindful people.
+It's a single page internet site with several photos which I have taken and processed on my own.
 The humble project was developed with a little help of Wes Bos tutorial within his 30-day JavaScript challenge.
-Its main aim is to improve and demonstrate my JavaScript (including ES6) skills.
+The main aim of this job is to improve and demonstrate my JavaScript (including ES6) skills.

 How it works:
 Clicking on any word opens the associating picture and enables the user to read additional banner.